York Township, Steuben County, Indiana

 York Township is one of twelve townships in Steuben County, Indiana, United States.
-As of the 2010 census, its population was 733 and it contained 291 housing units.
+As of the 2020 census, its population was 710, down from 733 at 2010, and it contained 293 housing units.
 York Township has the distinction of being Indiana's lone township to border both Michigan and Ohio as well as bordering two states on land as all other tri-points along Indiana's border are underwater.

 Geography

 According to the 2010 census, the township has a total area of 22.19 sqmi, all land.
 The streams of Hanselman Branch and West Branch Fish Creek run through this township.